 340:20-1-17.
 Energy Crisis Assistance Program (ECAP)

-(1) scheduled intermittent application periods each year; and
+(1) a regularly scheduled application period in March each year;

-(2) year round assistance available on a case-by-case basis for households experiencing an energy crisis that involves a life-threatening medical situation.
+(2) year round assistance available on a case-by-case basis for households experiencing an energy crisis that involves a life-threatening medical situation; and

 (1) When there is a life-threatening medical situation, LIHEAP staff gathers eligibility information by phone and an application is not required.

-(2) When Form 08LH002E is mailed to the household with a postage paid envelope, the application must be completed and returned by email, faxed to the number on the form, or mailed to the return address in the postage paid envelope.
+(2) When Form 08LH002E is mailed to the household with a postage paid envelope, the application must be completed and returned by email, faxed to the number on the form, or mailed to the return address.

 (3) ECAP applications are approved or denied by centralized LIHEAP staff.